Matt Wallace Betting Profile: The Sentry - PGA TOUR

 - Last season Wallace's best performance came at the Corales Puntacana Championship, where he won the title with a score of -19.

-- Wallace's 548 points last season placed him 81st in the FedExCup standings.
+- Wallace's 548 points last season ranked him 81st in the FedExCup standings.

 Wallace's Strokes Gained Rankings